srajanapitupulu/makyo_dropdown/README.md

 ```

 3. **Install Dependencies**

-Ensure you have Node.js and npm installed.
+   Firstly, ensure you have Node.js and npm installed.
 Install the necessary dependencies:

 ```bash
 npm install